ubc-library-rc/intro-git/content/05_collab_on_github.md

 *1*{: .circle .circle-blue} Open a terminal and navigate to the cloned repository in your local file system

 *2*{: .circle .circle-blue} Use the command `git pull` to incorporate content from the fork on GitHub

+### A Basic Collaborative Workflow

+When collaborating it's important to work from an updated version of the repository so you should `git pull` before making any changes.
+A basic workflow for collaboration might look like this:

+* update your local repo with `git pull origin main`,
+* make your changes and stage them with `git add`,
+* commit your changes with `git commit -m`, and
+* upload the changes to GitHub with `git push origin main`

+Note: it is a good idea to make frequents commits to keep a history of changes in the git repository and prevent conflicts with other collaborators of the project

+## Exercise

+In this exercise, you are going to use Git and Github to fix mistakes in a repository.
+You can download the `sandbox` repository here: [address](address)

+This repository supposed to have two folders.
+In the folder `text`, we would like to keep pieces of news as text files.
+In the second folder, `figures`, we would like to keep on figure for each file.
+The whole repository is a simplified version of a database for the news website.

+There are some major mistakes, such as files in wrong locations, files with wrong format for names, and extra files, and some minor mistakes, such as mistakes in spelling of words.
+You are asked to fix the repository either directly on Github or by pulling the local repository, fixing the problems, and pushing it to the remote repository.